Wosduch/moneyconvertor/README.md

 ### Contributing

-New ideas and suggestions or bug / problem notifications can be added to [Issues](https://github.com/Wosduch/moneyconvertor/issues).
+New ideas and suggestions or bug/problem notifications can be added to [Issues](https://github.com/Wosduch/moneyconvertor/issues).
 Commits and pool requests are also welcome.

 ### License